Dr. Katz, Professional Therapist: Critical reception

-Season 2 has a score of 81 on Metacritic, based on 6 reviews.
+The first season of Dr. Katz has a 100% approval rating on Rotten Tomatoes with 13 critical reviews; no other seasons are rated.
+On Metacritic, it has an overall score of 80 based on 19 reviews.
 The show has won 5 awards, including a Peabody Award and a Daytime Emmy.
 In 2015, PopMatters asserted that the show was "Still Wise and Just As Funny" as it was when it first aired.
 In 2016, Jonathan Katz noted "Dr. Katz has such a loyal fan base, even now."